Use the links below to find assistance using the programs, tools, and data available through this Navigation Portal.

 The National Channel Framework (NCF), an enterprise GIS geodatabase of USACE-maintained high- and medium-tonnage channels, is the basis for the National Oceanic and Atmospheric Administration's (NOAA) paper and Electronic Navigation Charts (ENCs), among other products.
 Simply speaking, it is a 3D waterway roadmap that plots channel boundaries, reaches, and channel quarters.
 (Centerlines and stationing will be added to the database during FY15).
 Many channels are currently supported, and data for additional channels is being added daily.

 The Channel Framework Data Extraction Tool allows you to extract and download specific NCF data.
 Using either the polygon or pencil, select one or more channels on the map, identify the appropriate download format, and then click Extract Data.
 The requested data is downloaded to your workstation as a ZIP file.back to top ⤴

-To view a list of hydrographic surveys that have been processed and uploaded by USACE Districts, select the coastal or riverine area of interest.
-The map zooms to the selected location, displaying the channel framework and latest survey data.
-You have the option of downloading a PDF map and XYZ datasource of the survey, or downloading the map data in various formats.
+To view a list of hydrographic surveys that have been processed and uploaded by USACE Districts, use the drop-down menus to select the coastal or riverine area of interest.
+The map zooms to the selected location, displaying the channel framework and all surveys that meet the selected criteria.
+To download a survey, either click Download Data in the Survey List or click a channel on the map and then click Download Data.
+The data is downloaded as a ZIP file, which includes the data in DAT, GDB, PDF, and XYZ formats as well as a Survey Channel Condition Report (SCCR).
 The hydrographic surveys provided by this application are to be used for informational purposes only and should not be used as a navigational aid.
 Channel conditions can change rapidly and the surveys may or may not be accurate.back to top ⤴